izatop/webpack-bundle/packages/webpack-bundle-react-spa/README.md

 # webpack-bundle-react-spa

-The package provide a common React SPA configuration for Webpack with TypeScript and File loaders.
+The package provide a common React SPA configuration for Webpack.

 ## Usage